-Hiring a reputable and experienced roofing contractor is one of the most important steps in dealing with insurance adjuster on hail damage claims, because an experienced storm damage repair expert will try to save you money and make sure that the job gets job done right.
+Hiring a reputable and experienced roofing contractor is one of the most important steps in dealing with insurance, the adjuster on hail damage claims, because an experienced storm damage repair expert will try to save you money and make sure that the job get the job done right.

 Step 6 – Meet with Your Insurance Adjuster

-IMPORTANT: Read over your insurance policy, it’s a good idea to write down any questions you might have about coverage and ask them when you meet with the agent.
+VERY IMPORTANT: Read over your insurance policy, it’s a good idea to write down any questions you might have coverage and ask them when you meet with the agent.